Not After Midnight, and Other Stories

 Not After Midnight, and other stories is a 1971 collection of five long stories by Daphne du Maurier.
-It was first published in Britain by Gollancz (with a cover by Daphne du Maurier's daughter Flavia Tower), and in America by Doubleday under the title Don't Look Now.
-In 1973 it was re-published in the UK by Harmondsworth (Penguin) as Don't Look Now, and other stories.
+It was first published in Britain by Gollancz (with a cover by du Maurier's daughter Flavia Tower), and in America by Doubleday under the title Don't Look Now.
+In 1973 it was re-published in the UK by Penguin as Don't Look Now, and Other Stories.

 Plots

 "Don't Look Now"

-John and his grief-stricken wife Laura take a holiday in Venice following the death of their daughter, Christine, from meningitis; their son, Johnnie, attends a preparatory school in England.
-They encounter middle-aged identical twin sisters, one of whom is blind and claims to have psychic abilities.
+John and his grief-stricken wife, Laura, take a holiday in Venice following the death of their daughter, Christine, from meningitis; their son, Johnnie, attends a preparatory school in England.
+They encounter middle-aged identical twin sisters, one of whom is blind but has psychic abilities.
 During a night out, John hears a cry and sees what appears to be a small girl wearing a pixie-hood running along an alley and leaping across some moored canal boats before disappearing into a nearby house, apparently intent on escaping from unseen danger.
 The sisters tell Laura that John unwittingly has the gift of second sight, and that Christine is trying to warn them that they are in danger if they remain in Venice.
 They learn that the city has been plagued by a series of recent murders.

 Johnnie's headmaster telegraphs the couple's hotel to inform them that their son has been taken ill.
-Laura leaves to fly back to England immediately, but long after her plane should have departed John unexpectedly sees her on a vaporetto with the sisters, apparently heading back to the hotel in a distressed state.
+Laura leaves to fly back to England immediately, but long after her plane should have departed John unexpectedly sees her on a vaporetto (water bus) with the sisters, apparently heading back to the hotel in a distressed state.
 John searches for hours but is unable to locate his wife, and he eventually reports her disappearance to the police.
 Later that evening, John decides to call his son's school and is astounded to learn that Laura is in fact in England after all.
 He makes his way to the police station to apologise.
 He meets the sisters at the police station and escorts them back to their pension, where the psychic sister falls into a trance.

-John leaves hurriedly and, disorientated, stumbles upon the alley from the previous evening.
+John leaves hurriedly and, disoriented, stumbles upon the alley from the previous evening.
 Once again, he catches sight of the little pixie-hooded figure, but this time sees a man in pursuit.
 Attempting to protect the figure from a presumed murderer, he follows her to a small room into which she has retreated and bolts the door from the inside.
-As her pixie-hood drops to the floor, the 'child' is revealed not to be a little girl at all, but a middle-aged female dwarf.
+As her pixie-hood drops to the floor, the "child" is revealed to be a middle-aged female dwarf.
 Police bang on the door.
 Grinning, the dwarf pulls a knife from her sleeve and throws it at John, piercing his throat.
 As he slumps to the floor, John has a vision of the vaporetto and realises it is a premonition of the scene in a few days' time when Laura and the sisters will return for his funeral.